Robinpig/Note/docs/CS/memory/GC.md

 allocation is quite simple, consisting of a free pointer and a limit pointer.
 Algorithm 7.1 shows pseudocode for allocation that proceeds from lower addresses to higher ones, and Figure 7.1 illustrates the technique.
 Sequential allocation is colloquially called bump pointer allocation because of the way it 'bumps' the free pointer.
 It is also sometimes called linear allocation because the sequence of allocation addresses is linear for a given chunk.
+See
-See Section 7.6 and Algorithm 7.8 for details concerning any necessary alignment and padding when allocating.
+Section 7.6 and Algorithm 7.8 for details concerning any necessary alignment and padding when allocating.
 The properties of sequential allocation include the following.

 - It is simple.
-- It is efficient, although Blackburn *et al* have shown that the fundamental performance difference between sequential allocation and segregated-fits free-list allocation (see Section 7.4) for a Java system is on the order of 1% of total execution time.
+- It is efficient, although Blackburn *et al* have shown that the fundamental performance difference between sequential allocation and segregated-fits free-list allocation for a Java system is on the order of 1% of total execution time.
 - It appears to result in better cache locality than does free-list allocation, especially for initial allocation of objects in moving collectors.
 - It may be less suitable than free-list allocation for non-moving collectors, if uncollected objects break up larger chunks of space into smaller ones, resulting in many small sequential allocation chunks as opposed to one or a small number of large ones.